vectorgrp/sil-kit/docs/usage/utilities.rst

    :stub-columns: 1

    *  -  Abstract
-      -  The SystemMonitor visualizes the states of the participants of a Integration Bus system.
+      -  The SystemMonitor visualizes the states of the participants of an Integration Bus system.
    *  -  Source location
       -  ``Utilities/IbSystemMonitor``